LiraOnGithub/cv-timeline/README.md

 # How to use
 You need some version of LaTeX to build your CV.
 I use XeLaTeX.

+If you want to see an example of a full CV that uses cv-timeline, take a look at https://github.com/LiraOnGithub/cv-timeline/blob/master/cv-timeline-example.tex

 Create a file "mycv.tex" with the documentclass, profile and timeline:
 ```tex
 \documentclass[a4paper]{cv-timeline}